 DYFI rally turns violent; police lobs tear gas shells, uses

-Several Left-leaning activists were injured in a scuffle with policemen who sprayed water cannon after a DYFI rally from the state government turned violent on Wednesday.
+Several Left-leaning activists were injured in a scuffle with policemen who sprayed water cannon after a DYFI rally turned violent on Wednesday.
 The Democratic Youth Federation of India (DYFI), the CPI(M)'s youth wing, claimed that tear gas shells were also used to disperse the rallyists, a charge denied by police.

 The DYFI called the rally demanding jobs and better price for crops for farmers.
 ADG (Law and order) Gyanwant Singh said the organisation took out the rally without permission and its workers tried to cross the barricades set up by police.